michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 time transrate --threads=4 --assembly=Trinity.fasta --output=raw-transrate
 ```

-> This software is not available on Zcluster, so see output "OUTPUTNAMEHERE"
+> This software is not available on Zcluster, so see folder "transrate-output"

 <br>